devdiva/everyday/Chapter 3 - Offices and Restrooms/README.md

 ### Disclaimer: Just because you can, doesn't mean you should...

 Okay, so chances are you are reading this book to learn.
 Running scripts right off the bat is not likely to be the best way to learn AND understand what you are doing.
-For example, you might not have seen the R application whine when you used <pre>mean(data)</pre> like in the book example, where it has been deprecated and the code samples reflect the updated <pre>colMeans(data)</pre> usage.
+For example, you might not have seen the R application whine when you used ```mean(data)``` like in the book example, where it has been deprecated and the code samples reflect the updated ```colMeans(data)``` usage.

 ### Read on...

-This just scratches the surface, but should work as a quick reminder of what you are doing as you work through the examples in the book.